turingschool/mod-0-curriculum/session1/orientation.md

   <h3>Break out rooms</h3>
   <p>1.
 What is one reason you chose to come to Turing?</p>
   <p>2.
 What is your biggest concern about coming to Turing?</p>
   <p>3.
-What is a skill or focus area that you want to be held accountable on during mod 0?</p>
+What is a skill or focus area that you want to be held accountable on during Mod 0?</p>
   <p>ie. Asking questions during sessions, sticking to a calendar, using a planner</p>
 </div>

 <a name="studytips"></a>
 ### Study Habits

-Throughout your time at Turing, including mod 0 we'd suggest that you get in the habit of doing the following:
+Throughout your time at Turing, including Mod 0 we'd suggest that you get in the habit of doing the following:

 #### Pre-teaching
 * Preview: Up to 24 hours prior